|

 with two soloists using the original latin mass text (about 28 mins in

 performance).
-Requiem received a succesful premiere in Nice, followed
+Requiem received a successful premiere in Nice, followed

 by performances in Monaco Cathedral, Vence Cathedral and at the Summer

-performances in the U.K. CD available plus list of other works. email.
+Society in Arundel Cathedral, Sussex in 2006.
+CD available plus list of other works. email.

 |